Erectile Dysfunction / Erectile Dysfunction Nerve Damage Symptoms

 Medications

 PDE5 Inhibitors (Sildenafil, Tadalafil): These prescription drugs help in nitric oxide production to improve blood flow.
 In neurogenic ED, especially after spinal injury or surgery, response rates for these drugs may be lower.
+Hormone Therapy: This therapy involves the replacement of testosterone.
+This is an ideal approach in cases of hormonal deficiencies.

 Vacuum Erection Devices